jdcasey/aprox-user-guide/Add-Ons/Depgraph/Discovering-Graphs.md

 For more information about these different discovery methods, see their respective sections below.

+In addition to simply recursing through Maven POMs and extracting the straightforward expressions of project relationship contained within, the discovery process also makes provision for a couple of post-processing steps to be handled after parsing each POM:

+- [Graph patching](#patching) is used to compensate for POM configurations that are expedient for the Maven build, but are misleading when it comes to constructing a graph of project interrelationship.

+- [Metadata scanning](#scanning) is used to extract extra information from the parsed POMs and associated it with the project GAVs in the dependency graph.
+This metadata can then be used for collation of GAVs based on certain metadata characteristics or integration with third-party applications.

 <a id="patching" name="patching" ></a>
 ## Graph Patching